mebishalnapit/the-newsmag/readme.md

 ## CHANGELOG
 #### VERSION 0.8
 * BxSlider updated to version 4.2.7
+* Option added to display the date in header from WordPress date setting

 #### VERSION 0.7
 * Theme is now WooCommerce plugin compatible